Hyungjin-Joo/JYP/README.md

 astromatic-source-extractor 2.25.0

-And other packages in enviroment is shown at the end of this page.
+And other packages in enviroment are listed in Package.list file.

 ***